Goshen009/lagos-2024-air-quality-clustering-with-unsupervised-ml/README.md

 ### Source

-- **12 monthly CSV files** from 2024 (January through December)
-- Each file contains hourly sensor readings from multiple locations in Lagos
-- Total records: ~100,000+ hourly observations
+Monthly sensor data is automatically downloaded from the openAFRICA data portal at the start of each processing run.
+Each monthly file contains hourly sensor readings from multiple locations across Lagos, covering PM1, PM2.5, PM10, humidity, and temperature measurements.
+Data is fetched, processed, and stored without any manual file management.

 ### Data Structure - Original (Long Format)